Pica (bird)

-Pica is the genus of seven species of birds in the family Corvidae in both the New World and the Old.
+Pica is a genus of seven species of birds in the family Corvidae in both the New World and the Old.
+It is one of several corvid genera whose members are known as magpies.
+Pica have long tails and predominantly black and white markings.
+After Corvus, this genus is the second most widespread within the Corvidae family, being distributed across Eurasia, north Africa, and western North America.
+Molecular phylogeny suggests that Pica is most closely related to nutcrackers (Nucifraga), jackdaws (Coloeus) and crows and ravens (Corvus).

-Pica have long tails and have predominantly black and white markings.
-For instance, one species travels throughout Europe to Asia, one lives in western North America, one stays within California, one is confined to southwestern Saudi Arabia, and another one comes from North Africa.
-The last two species are often considered subspecies of the Eurasian.
-They were previously considered closely related to the blue and green magpies of Asia, but research suggests their closest relatives are the Eurasian crows.

 Taxonomy

 The genus Pica was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
 He derived the name by tautonymy from the specific epithet of the Eurasian magpie Corvus pica which was introduced by Linnaeus in 1758.
 Pica is the Latin word for the Eurasian magpie.

 In 2018, a molecular phylogenetic study found that the Eurasian magpie consisted of multiple species including the Maghreb magpie, the Asir magpie, the black-rumped magpie and the oriental magpie.